Vietnam is world renowned for their delectable cuisine, pristine coastlines, and of course the beauty of their women.

 Cost of Living

 Expect similar pricing across the board except housing.
 Housing is cheaper in Hanoi compared to Ho Chi Minh City.
-Food is slightly more expensive and probably a little higher if your a foreigner.
+Food is slightly more expensive and probably a little higher if you’re a foreigner.

 Ever hear the term “foreigner tax”?